sirocchj/scala-style-guide/README.md

 print(inc())
 ```
 in the above code, `inc()` is passed into `print` as a closure and is only executed (twice) in the print method, rather than being passed in as a value `1`.
 The main problem with call-by-name is that the caller cannot differentiate between call-by-name and call-by-value, and thus cannot know for sure whether the expression will be executed or not (or maybe worse, multiple times).
 This is especially dangerous for expressions that have side-effect.
+__JS: don't agree__, while in principle all this is very true, the caller __must__ know whether is a call-by-name or call-by-value (it is sufficient it examines the method signature).
+The Function0 approach makes the caller have to care about explicit construction of a lambda, which is totally avoidable.
+Furthermore, from the caller's perspective he still does not know whether his function will be called 0, 1 or n times.
+Note also that the inc() function does not re-assign a + 1 to a, effectively making the print always print 0 and then 1.

 ### <a name='multi-param-list'>Multiple Parameter Lists</a>